 Roof ventilators are the exhaust of the attic, which allows the airflow to escape and ventilation to keep circulating.
 You need one ventilator per 300 sq ft of the attic.

-In Toronto, roughly 95% of the attics that Warm Cozy Cozy works on have a ventilation issue.
+In Toronto, roughly 95% of the attics that Warm Cozy Cozy services have a ventilation issue.
 If the daylight doesn’t fill your attic, you will need the soffit to be cut open.
 This can be due to the way builders used to build houses.
 Warm Cozy Cozy will cut open the soffit every 5ft and put a grill (the same colour as the soffit) on it to let the airflow into the attic.
-This helps prevent the mould from reappearing five years from down the line, and you shouldn’t have ventilation problems afterwards.
+This helps prevent the mould from reappearing five years later, and you shouldn’t have ventilation problems afterwards.

 Moisture control is the key to preventing mould in your attic!